zakgof/velvet-video/README.md

 # velvet-video
-Java library for encoding/decoding/muxing/demuxing video
+Java library for encoding/decoding/muxing/demuxing video and audio

+With velvet-video it's easy to:
 - create video from still images
 - extract frames from a video
+- extract audio tracks from video files
-- remux video from one format to another
+- remux video or audio from one format to another
-- transcode (recompress) videos using another codec
+- transcode (recompress) videos/audios using another codec
 - change video timing (slo-mo, timelapse etc)
 - merge videos or split them to segments
 - apply filters of transformations (before encoding or after decoding)